hwanglab/divine/README.md

 - Q.12: My company wants to use Divine.

 - A.12: Divine is free for academic or research purpose.
-Contact to hongc2@ccf.org for commercial use.
+Contact to hongc2{at}ccf.org for commercial use.

 - Q.13: I follow this README file and help.
 My Divine run fails.
 Can you help me?

-- A.13: Three sample scripts with datasets in `$DIVINE/gcn/bin/prioritize/examples` are available.
+- A.13: Four sample scripts with datasets in `$DIVINE/gcn/bin/prioritize/examples` are available.
 Use the examples as a template.
 All three scripts should work if your installation were successful.
 If the problem is not resolved, send me a log file (e.g., `divine_err.log`) by running,

 ```
 $ your_divine_command 2>&1 | tee divine_err.log